laymonage/django-jsonfield-backport/README.rst

 This package is fully compatible with the JSONField from Django 3.1.
 That means you just need to change your imports and edit your migrations when you finally upgrade to Django 3.1.
-If you leave them as they are, this package will use the built-in JSONField system warnings will be raised.
+If you leave them as they are, this package will use the built-in JSONField and system warnings will be raised.

 Requirements
 ============